kkiningh/asic-design/docs/index.md

 A Short Introduction to ASIC Design
 ===

-Introduction to the ASIC design flow
----

-Talk about how to use this tutorial

 Lessons
 ---

- - Lesson 0: Introduction to ASIC design flow
+ - Lesson 0: Setup and the ASIC design flow
- - Lesson 1: Simulating RTL
+ - Lesson 1: Introduction to Verilog
  - Lesson 2: RTL Synthesis
  - Lesson 3: Place and Route
  - Lesson 4: Gate Level Simulation